kvvloten/samba_integrations/domain_controller/README.md

 More details are in [README](operations_scripts/README.md)

-## More Windows-like sysvol ans LDAP permissions
+## More Windows-like sysvol and LDAP permissions

 Reasons:
 - With these settings Windows will not change permissions when it manages files on sysvol.